MicrosoftDocs/win32/desktop-src/properties/props-system-devices-playbackpositionpercent.md

 ---
-Description: 'The playback position on the device, as a percentage.' ms.assetid: '0C4609A9-A89E-400B-8DAD-92A471A8606F'
+Description: The playback position on the device, as a percentage. ms.assetid: 0C4609A9-A89E-400B-8DAD-92A471A8606F
-title: 'System.Devices.PlaybackPositionPercent'
+title: System.Devices.PlaybackPositionPercent
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.Devices.PlaybackPositionPercent